Ryan Feltner

 Ryan Donald Feltner (born September 2, 1996) is an American professional baseball pitcher for the Colorado Rockies of Major League Baseball (MLB).
 He made his MLB debut in 2021.

 Amateur career

 Feltner attended Walsh Jesuit High School in Cuyahoga Falls, Ohio.
-As a senior in 2015, he was the Gatorade Baseball Player of the Year for Ohio and was The Plain Dealer Baseball Pitcher of the Year.
-Feltner was drafted by the Toronto Blue Jays in the 25th round of the 2015 Major League Baseball draft, but did not sign and played college baseball at Ohio State University.
-In 2016, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League, and returned to the league in 2017 with the Bourne Braves, where he was named a league all-star.
-After his junior year at Ohio State, he was drafted by the Colorado Rockies in the fourth round of the 2018 MLB draft.
+As a senior in 2015, he was the Gatorade Baseball Player of the Year for Ohio and was the Plain Dealer Baseball Pitcher of the Year.
+Feltner was drafted by the Toronto Blue Jays in the 25th round of the 2015 Major League Baseball (MLB) draft, but did not sign and played college baseball at Ohio State University.
+In 2016, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
+He returned to the league in 2017 with the Bourne Braves, where he was named the league's outstanding relief pitcher and all-star.
+After his junior year with the Buckeyes, he was drafted by the Colorado Rockies in the fourth round of the 2018 MLB draft.